sarusso/Reyns/README.md

 | debug         | debug       | NO     | NO            | NO              | NO            | NO             | YES         | NO                 |

-*the linking in an instance of type **master** without using the DNS service (dockerops-dns) requires a proper setting of the envvironment varibales (as explained in the dedicated section "Linking")
+*the linking in an instance of type **master** without using the DNS service (reyns-dns) requires a proper setting of the envvironment varibales (as explained in the dedicated section "Linking")

 *Note:* basically, a master instance is a instance of both types published and persistent.

 Examples for running a standard instance:

-    dockerops run:postgres,instance=one
+    reyns run:postgres,instance=one
-    dockerops run:postgres,instance=master,instance_type=standard
+    reyns run:postgres,instance=master,instance_type=standard

 Examples for running a published instance:

-    dockerops run:postgres,instance=published
+    reyns run:postgres,instance=published
-    dockerops run:postgres,instance=one,instance_type=published
+    reyns run:postgres,instance=one,instance_type=published

 Examples for runnign a master instance:

-    dockerops run:postgres,instance=master
+    reyns run:postgres,instance=master
-    dockerops run:postgres,instance=one,instance_type=master
+    reyns run:postgres,instance=one,instance_type=master

 There are also two particular ways of running instances of a given type: *interactive* and in *safe mode*.